This is a growing information archive of interesting places in Kerry – mainly towns and villages.

 Sneem is a beautiful village located on the South coast of the Iveragh Peninsula approximately midway between Kenmare and Waterville.
 It is on the Ring of Kerry and The Wild Atlantic Way and it straddles the River Sneem which flows into a long inlet of Kenmare Bay.
 This is one [Read More…]

 Caherdaniel is a village on the southern side of the Iveragh Peninsula between Waterville and Sneem.
 All around there are many beaches including some in sheltered coves.
 It is an ideal place for water sports and swimming.
 The surrounding landscape is rugged and stunning.
-What’s in Caherdaniel?
-Derrynane Beach, which [Read More…]
+This is a verypopular destination in [Read More…]

 Waterville Ireland is a small town on the southern side of The Ring of Kerry.
 It is located on the coast in a secluded bay surrounded by mountains.
 There is some stunning scenery in the area which has been popular as a tourist destination for many years and was a [Read More…]